tom-smith-okta/okta-api-center/okta_setup_manual.md

 > You've created an OIDC client in your Okta tenant.
 Take note of your `Client ID` and `Client secret`, because we'll need those later.

+> Note: the developer edition assigns new OIDC applications to the Everyone group by default.
+If you're not using the developer edition, take a moment to assign your new application to the Everyone group.

 ### Create Groups

 Create one group that will contain silver-level subscribers, and another group that will contain gold-level subscribers.